Sedation Dentistry in Staten Island

 Fear of the dentist shouldn’t stop you from getting the dental care you need.
 Good oral health is too important to be neglected because of anxiety.
 That’s why sedation dentistry exists.

 What is sedation dentistry?
-It’s dental care done with the aid of relaxation techniques or sedatives to promote a calm and relaxed mood for the patient.
-With sedation, patients can shake off the dental phobia they feel during a visit to the dentist’s office.
-You can feel comfortable and relaxed while the dentist works on your teeth and gums.
+Sedation dentistry, also known as relaxed dentistry or sleep dentistry, is dental care done with the aid of relaxation techniques or sedatives to promote a calm and relaxed mood for the patient.
+With dental sedation, patients can shake off the dental phobia they feel during a visit to the dentist’s office.
+With sleep dentistry, you can feel comfortable and relaxed while the dentist works on your teeth and gums.

 A Sedation Dentist for All Your Dental Needs